jcnevess/time-tracking-dashboard/README.md

-# Frontend Mentor - Time tracking dashboard solution
+# Time tracking dashboard solution

-This is a solution to the [Time tracking dashboard challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/time-tracking-dashboard-UIQ7167Jw).

 It was developed with HTML, CSS and Javascript.